The members of crew #2419 were:

 First Lieutenant EDWARD T. PELTZER (then Second Lieutenant) as Bombardier

-First Lieutenant FREDERICK R. BOHL (then Second Lieutenant) as Flight Engineer
+First Lieutenant FREDERICK R. BOHL (then Second Lieutenant) as Flight

 First Lieutenant HAROLD G. HARNER (then Second Lieutenant) as Radar Gunner